Activities & Outcomes

 Health Justice Project student, Melanie Younger (2011), visits Capitol Hill to discuss the work of the Health Justice Project with Illinois Congressmen.

-Between January of 2010 and April of 2013, 106 students of law, medicine, social work, and public health participated in the Health Justice Project.
-These students collaborated with diverse partners to address the health-related legal and social issues for more than 1,200 patients.
-As a result, students obtained more than $600,000 in medical debt forgiveness for patients and $550,000 in Medicaid reimbursement to Erie Family Health Center.
-Under the supervision of attorneys, students worked on 149 disability-related cases and appealed improper disability benefit denials by the Social Security Administration, resulting in a 100% success rate in all cases with an appealable issue and nearly $200,000 in disability benefits.
-Students also worked on 205 housing cases.
-In eviction court, the Health Justice Project reduced patients’ housing expenses by more than $38,000.
-These patient victories illustrate the power of interprofessional collaboration in an MLP.
+Between January of 2010 and March of 2015, more than 160 students of law, medicine, social work, and public health participated in the Health Justice Project.
+These students collaborated with diverse partners to address more than 1,700 health-related legal and social issues including 620 housing cases, and 430 disability cases, among others.
+As a result, students obtained more than $125,000 in medical debt forgiveness for patients and over $557,000 in Medicaid reimbursement.
+Under the supervision of attorneys, students appealed improper disability benefit denials by the Social Security Administration, resulting in a 100% success rate in all cases with an appealable issue and nearly $200,000 in disability benefits.
+In eviction court, the Health Justice Project reduced patients’ housing and utility expenses by more than $57,000.
+These patient victories illustrate the power of interprofessional collaboration in a medical-legal partnership (MLP) and the model’s ability to prevent a legal issue from erupting into a long-term legal and social crisis for families and individuals.

-Health Justice Project alumni have received prestigious post-graduate residencies and fellowships from Equal Justice Works and the Fulbright Foundation.
-Other graduates have set the goal of founding an MLP in another city.
+Health Justice Project alumni have received prestigious post-graduate residencies and fellowships from Equal Justice Works, Skadden Fellowship Foundation, and the Fulbright Foundation.
+Other graduates have joined the legal staff of existing MLPs in Chicago and other cities and founded new MLPs.
 Others, still, populate health practice groups of law offices and non-profit organizations.
-No matter where they are, Health Justice Project alumni value their time on the frontlines of interprofessional collaboration to improve the access to health.
+No matter where they are, Health Justice Project alumni remark that often credit their time in the Health Justice Project as instrumental to their successful practice of law.
+Students of each profession value their time on the frontlines of interprofessional collaboration to improve health equity and social justice.

 For an overview of our accomplishments, click here.